Ravencrow/destinorol.com/content/solo-rpg/escape-from-the-headquarters/escape-from-the-headquarters - 1.md

 I'm crawling for the air conditioning ducts.
 The cameras can't see my inside the walls, so this seems like the best way to go down until I'm at the street level.
 It's safe, but slow.

 Suddenly I hear something.
-A group of techno-ninjas are using the force to ask some of the company workers about... me?
+A group of techno-ninjas are using the force to ask any of the company workers about... me?
 They don't know me, not even that I'm in the building, and still those stupid mecha-ninjas are hitting them to make them talk.

 ```
 My problem is to not stand injustice, so I'll need to pay a Fate point if I don't want to interfere.
 But...
 I'll get one if I do, and Keisuke can't stand injustice.